Meet Ron, dedicated education, health care and employment law advisor and litigator.

 Admitted to practice

-U.S. District Court, Districts of Maine and New Hampshire
+U.S. District Court, Districts of ME and New Hampshire

 U.S. Court of Appeals, First Circuit